anshaneja5/anshaneja5.github.io/README.md

    [Learn More](https://github.com/anshaneja5/doooodle)

 2. **Image Captioning with Attention :**
-   Implemented an attention-based image captioning model using DenseNet201 and LSTM.
+   Implemented an image captioning model using DenseNet201 and LSTM.
    [Learn More](https://github.com/anshaneja5/img-cap-model)

 3. **Quora Question Pairs :**